soralank/stunning-disco/README.md

 # Election Voting System
+This project is proprietary and licensed under Ankit Soral's terms.
+Unauthorized use is prohibited.

+**Project Status:** The React frontend and smart contract integration are complete.
+Only a professional security audit is pending.

+**License:** Copyright (c) 2026 Ankit Soral.
+All rights reserved.

+**Contact:** ankit.soral@outlokk.com

+For licensing or audit inquiries, contact Ankit Soral.

 A decentralized election voting system built with React and Solidity smart contracts.
 This application provides a complete voting platform with admin controls, voter authorization, time-based voting, and result management.